exceljake/frontend/frontend-banking-app/README.md

 May 18, 2022 10pm — May 19, 2022 5pm

-1. Fix register and login system (implement findIndex)
+1. Fix register and login system - solved 5/20

 a.
 Register
 - hardcode everything from scratch, console.log every time make changes
 - implement findIndex, instead of find method
 - use unshift so that currentUserIndex will be easy

 b.
 Login
 - hardcode everything, use find index

+# Prio 5/20

 2. Textcontent user details to user profile
+- take mobile number from localstorage (currentUser)
+- get the object
+- access the name, textcontent it to user profile name
+- do the same for mobile number and balance